phpdev-uk/configuration-management-ansible/workshop/notes.md

  * `name:` The name of this task.
 As with the playbook name, this is printed to the console when the task runs.
  * `apt:` The name of the module (`apt` is a Core module).
  * `name:` The name of the package.
-By default the `apt` module will ensure that the package with this name is installed on the node.
+ * `state:` The state of the package after running this task. `present` means that the package must be installed.

 Now run the playbook: